-Since learning about lifecycles and metamorphosis as a young kid, I have found butterflies absolutely fascinating.
-There is nothing more exciting than spotting one of the brilliantly coloured insects exploring your garden.
-I’ve compiled a list of some of my favourite flying friends to keep an eye out for!
-Aesthetics aside, butterflies play an important role in pollination, which many plants rely on to reproduce.
-Much like bees, butterflies fly from plant to plant feeding on the nectar of brightly coloured flowers and transfer pollen to the plants' female reproductive organs.
-Butterflies are so much more than natural decoration!
+There’s much more to butterflies than meets the eye.
+See below as we discuss some of our favourites and explore just how beneficial they can be to the environment as well as your veggie patch!
+There is nothing more tranquil than spotting one of these brilliantly coloured insects fluttering around your garden.
+Aesthetics aside, butterflies play a critical role in pollination, a process which plants rely on to grow and reproduce.
+Similar to bees, butterflies fly from plant to plant feeding on the nectar of vibrantly coloured flowers and transfer pollen to the plants' female reproductive organs.
+Understanding this makes you realise how much more butterflies are to us than just nature’s decorations.

 Cairns birdwing butterfly